Jaden Davis: Miami

 In May 2023, Davis transferred to play for the Miami Hurricanes.
 In week two of the 2023 season, he forced a game-changing fumble as he helped the Hurricanes take down Texas A&M. Davis finished the 2023 season with 42 tackles with three being for a loss, a sack, four pass deflections, and two forced fumbles.

 Professional career

 In the 2024 NFL draft, Davis was selected by the Arizona Cardinals in the seventh round with the 226th overall selection.
 The Cardinals previously traded safety-linebacker Isaiah Simmons to the New York Giants to acquire the 226th overall selection.
 He was waived on August 27, and re-signed to the practice squad.

 Davis signed a reserve/future contract with Arizona on January 6, 2025.
 Davis suffered a knee injury in training camp and was placed on injured reserve on July 27.
 He was waived on August 1.
 On October 1, Davis was re-signed to the practice squad.
 He was released on October 30 and re-signed to the practice squad on November 12.

+Davis signed a reserve/future contract with Arizona on January 5, 2026.
+He was placed on injured reserve on July 31, and was released by Arizona on August 5.